koodaamo/genesys-notifications/README.md

 >>> uri = "wss://streaming.mypurecloud.com/channels/streaming-0-fmtdmf8cdis7jh14udg5p89t6z"
 >>> topics = ["v2.analytics.queues.tdmf8cd-k3h43h-udg5p89.observations"]
 >>> from genesys_notifications import Channel
+>>> from genesys_notifications.exceptions import InitializationFailure, RecoveryFailure
 >>> async def test(uri, topics):
+...    try:
 ...       notifications = await Channel(uri, topics)
+...    except InitializationFailure:
+...       # Handle websocket connection opening and topic subscription failures;
+...       # ConnectionFailure and SubscriptionFailure can be caught separately as well.
+...    try:
 ...       async for n in notifications:
+...    except RecoveryFailure:
+...       # Handle cases when the channel is not able to automatically recover from issues:
+...       # in case of problems, it will try once to reconnect & resubscibe before giving up, and ...       # in case of scheduled expiry or ad-hoc Genesys-side close notification, it will try to
+          # extend its lifetime by resubscribing to topics.
+...    else:
 ...       print(n)
+>>>
 >>> import asyncio
 >>> asyncio.run(test(uri, topics))
 {